tallpauley/wordsiv/docs/usage/filtering-words.md

 ### Raising Errors

 Maybe you want your script to halt if there are no matching words, or want to catch the error and try something else.
-For this you can use the `raise_errors` option, which will raise `wordsiv.FilterError` exception if the filters return no word matches.
+For this you can use the `raise_errors` option, which will raise `wordsiv.FilterError` if there are no word matches.

 ```python
 --8<-- "raise-errors.py"